-The environmental group might be able to spread their messages further, to people who couldn’t attend and inform a much wider audience.
-Visitors to their web site could learn about initiatives in the area and ways to participate even though they weren’t able to be physically present.
+The environmental group might spread their messages further to people who couldn’t attend and inform a much wider audience.
+Visitors to their website could learn about initiatives in the area and ways to participate even though they couldn’t be physically present.

 The tourism site, focusing upon bringing people to the region, could show off past events to attract future visitors.

-The town web pages could help build a sense of community, help newcomers learn about local history and traditions and become a place where people outside of the region could learn more about them.
+The town web pages could help build a sense of community, help newcomers learn about local history and traditions, and become a place where people outside the region could learn more about them.

 If the Conference used one site instead of a new one every year, it could provide a repository of white papers and learning to those who couldn’t cross the globe to be at the different conferences in person.
 Those pages could provide a clear look at the evolution of research over the years to those who could use that information to learn and innovate and grow.

 The term “evergreen content” is sometimes used by site owners and designers to refer to pages that contain information that continues to remain informative and useful over time.
 Pages about how to knot a tie or play a musical instrument or design a website might be seen as evergreen content and be useful to someone who comes across those pages years after they are written.

 Other pages on the Web can have a more limited lifespan, providing a quick look at the news of the day or information about an activity that may be taking place sometime in the future.
 Many pages about events are created from a transitory perspective.